YoelMonsalve/SimpleApp/README.md

 This will destroy the database and user.

 **4.** Make sure the file `FakeSample.json` is into the folder `data`, and that it is well-formed.
-At this point, you chould be able to show the page in your browser, by typing
+At this point, you should be able to show the page in your browser, by typing

 ```
 localhost/SimpleApp